Fidel Castro's death prompts mix of joy and grief

 Celebrations

-But others viewed Castro as an enemy of human rights.
+But others viewed Castro as an enemy of human rights, who suppressed and imprisoned dissidents.

 "I am shedding tears tonight, but they're tears of joy," said Armando Salguero, a Miami Herald columnist.
 "Hell has a special place for Fidel Castro and there's one less vacancy in hell tonight."